gulzarsuhail/PaperBird/README.md

 # PaperBird

-## A clone of Flappy Birds writen in javascript using paper.js
+## A clone of Flappy Birds written in javascript using paper.js

 Play the game in your browser https://gulzarsuhail.github.io/PaperBird